 - How much income it took in over the past year and from where

-- How much it spent and what its biggest expenses were
+- How much it spent and what its most significant expenses were

 Identifying the Best Charities

-As you can see, there are many different criteria that distinguish good charities from bad ones.
-Researching all these facts on your own every time you wanted to give money to an organization would take many hours of work.
+Many different criteria distinguish good charities from bad ones.
+Researching all these facts on your own every time you want to give money to an organization would take hours.

 Fortunately, you don’t have to.
 Several charity watchdog organizations have done the work for you.
 Each year, they research and evaluate charities from all over the country and summarize their findings in an easy-to-read snapshot.
-As a donor, all you have to do is type the charity’s name into the watchdog organization’s site to get a quick picture of its mission, finances, oversight, and transparency.
+As a donor, all you have to do is type the charity’s name into a website to get a quick picture of its mission, finances, oversight, and transparency.

 BBB Wise Giving Alliance

-The BBB Wise Giving Alliance rates charities on 20 standards, sorted into four broad categories:
+The BBB Wise Giving Alliance is a project of the Better Business Bureau.
+It rates charities on 20 standards sorted into four broad categories:

 - Governance and Oversight.
-To meet the Wise Giving Alliance’s standards, a charity must have a board that is “active, independent and free of self-dealing.”
-The board must have at least five voting members who meet at least three times a year.
-No more than 10% of those members can receive any pay for their service, and paid members cannot serve as the chair or treasurer.
-Board members are also not allowed to vote on any decision in which they have a conflict of interest, such as hiring one of their family members or working jointly with a business they own.
+The charity must have a board with at least five voting members who meet at least three times per year.
+No more than 10% of those members can receive any pay, and paid members cannot serve as the chair or treasurer.
+Board members may not vote on any decision in which they have a conflict of interest.

 - Finances.
-Seven of this watchdog’s 20 standards relate to how well it uses its money.
-They require charities to spend at least 65% of their money on programs and not hoard money that could go toward programs.
-They also can’t spend more than 35% of the donations they receive on fundraising.
-Each year, a charity must prepare an accurate financial statement covering its income and expenses for the past year as well as a budget for the next year to be approved by the board.
+Charities should spend at least 65% of their money on programs and no more than 35% on fundraising.
+They must not hoard more than three times their annual expenses.
+Each year, a charity must prepare an accurate financial statement for the board covering its income and expenses for the past year and a budget for the next one.

 The BBB Wise Giving Alliance creates a report for each charity it reviews.
 The report sums up whether or not it meets each of these 20 standards.
-If the answer for any standard is unclear, it’s marked as “unable to verify.”
-A charity that meets all 20 standards earns the label “BBB Accredited,” allowing donors to identify these top-notch organizations at a glance.
+If the answer for any standard is unclear, it’s marked “unable to verify.”
+A charity that meets all 20 standards earns the label “BBB Accredited.”
+That makes it easy for donors to identify these top-notch organizations at a glance.

-To see the BBB’s report for a specific charity, all you have to do is type its name into the search box on the main page.
-If you’re not sure of the name, you can view a complete list of all the organizations this watchdog covers.
-You can sort the list by the first letter of the charity’s name or by the type of cause it supports, such as the arts, the environment, or health.
+To see the BBB’s report for a specific charity, type its name into the search box on the main page.
+If you’re not sure of the name, you can view a complete list of all the organizations the watchdog covers.
+You can sort the list by the first letter of the charity’s name or the type of cause it supports, such as the arts, the environment, or health.

-However, there’s no way to sort the list to show only BBB Accredited charities.
-You must click on each organization individually to see whether it does or does not meet the watchdog’s standards.
+But there’s no way to sort the list to show only BBB-accredited charities.
+You must click on each organization individually to see whether it meets the watchdog’s standards.

-A report from the BBB Wise Giving Alliance sums up its information in a simple yes-or-no form: Does a charity meet this standard, or doesn’t it?
+A BBB Wise Giving Alliance report sums up its information in a simple yes-or-no form: Does a charity meet this standard, or doesn’t it?
 If you want a more detailed look at a charity, one that shows you exactly how well it performs on each standard, Charity Navigator can provide it.

 This watchdog covers only certain types of charities.
-They must be 501(c)(3) organizations based in the U.S., are at least 7 years old, and have at least $1 million in annual revenue, including at least $500,000 raised from donations.
-They must also spend at least 1% of their revenue on fundraising and 1% on administration.
-Additionally, certain types of charities — such as land trusts, hospitals, and schools — are never covered.
+They must be 501(c)(3) organizations based in the U.S. and at least 7 years old.
+They must also have at least $1 million in annual revenue, including at least $500,000 raised from charitable donations.

 - Financial Efficiency.
 A charity’s financial efficiency is a measure of how effectively it uses its funds.
 Charity Navigator evaluates it using information from the charity’s Form 990.
 It considers what share of the charity’s expenses go to programs, administration, and fundraising.
 It also looks at how much money it raises for each dollar spent on fundraising.